rinshankaihou/refinedc/GUIDE.md

    `SimplifyHyp` instance and then proving `SimplifyGoal` should be equivalent to not using any of the two (except for learning more information).
+2. If there are multiple `SimplifyHyp` or `SimplifyGoal` rules for the same proposition, one must ensure that the ones with the smaller number also have the smaller priority on the typeclass.

 ## Style guide